ramgopireddy/ocp-gitops/README.md

 ```

 ## Accessing the GitOps Operator's GUI:
 To access the GUI, you will need a URL and credentials.
-These can be retrieved using the followings:
+These can be retrieved using the following:

 ### Get Routes:
 To find the URL to access, use the following command: